The Best RC Cars in 2026, Ranked by People Who Actually Send It

 The hobby-grade RC world has a problem that most product categories would kill for: everything at the top is genuinely excellent.
 Traxxas, Arrma, and Losi have pushed each other into a quality arms race that means even a "budget" option in 2026 would have been a flagship five years ago.

 But excellence across the board doesn't mean they're all the same.
-The community's votes reveal clear preferences — and a few surprises.
+The community's votes on the Best RC Cars list reveal clear preferences — and a few surprises.

 Traxxas X-Maxx 8S: The Undisputed King of Bash